Jaakko-H/weather-app/README.md

 5. Open the address `localhost:8000` in your internet browser of choice.

+## About The Development Environment

+Once you have your docker containers up and running, all the files located in your local `backend/` and `frontend/` directories will be fully synced with the containers, meaning that when you make changes to the application source files, the applications running in the containers will reload automatically (Hot reload).

 ## Running tests

 This application has been partially covered with unit tests to demonstrate the use [Mocha](https://mochajs.org/) and [Nock](https://github.com/nock/nock).
 No integration tests were made due to time limitations.